FreakingLoki/inventory_simulator/README.md

 the `display_quote()` function which handles the layout of the quote in the terminal.

 ## Planned Future Features
-### Inventory Script
-The main idea here is to randomize the inventory levels (within some logical bounds), restock amount, and restock dates of every item in the products.csv file to simulate a working business.
-This script could also be used to add new lines of products, new accessories and act as a general inventory maintenance tool.

 ### Order History
 After a quote is generated, the user should be asked if the customer would like to order the quoted items.
 Then, the details should be added (such as a customer account number,